-Throughout the normal course of the year, your soil becomes compacted from foot traffic, your lawnmower, snowfall, and normal rain and irrigation.
-As a result, over time your lawn loses its ability to absorb nutrients properly.
-When we aerate your lawn, we perforate the soil, creating several small holes through which nutrients and water can finally reach your root system adequately.
-This process allows the roots of your turf to spread and strengthen, while simultaneously reducing thatch that robs your yard of nutrients and water.
+Throughout the normal course of the year, your soil can become compacted from foot traffic, your lawnmower, snowfall, and normal rain and irrigation.
+As a result, your lawn loses its ability to absorb nutrients properly over time.
+When we aerate your lawn, we perforate the soil, creating several small holes through which nutrients and water can reach your root system adequately.
+This lawn aeration process allows the roots of your turf to spread and strengthen, while simultaneously reducing thatch that robs your yard of nutrients and water.

 It’s common to find areas of your turf with bare patches or noticeable thinning.
 Patchy lawns tend to look dull and can be more susceptible to insects, weed growth, and grass diseases.
 After aeration, we spread high-quality seed in the holes that have been created so that new grass can fill in quickly.
 This reduces the available real estate for weeds to grow and helps to prevent grass disease and insect damage.

-You may not realize it, but your lawn is alive with microorganisms that need organic matter to thrive and feed your turf — and that’s where composting comes in.
-The organic matter that is naturally found in composts feeds your soil’s friendly fungi and bacteria, which in turn helps to maintain a lush, healthy lawn.
-An added benefit to using Green Sphere — we use high-quality bagged compost that does not have the pungent odor commonly associated with compost.
+You may not realize it, but your lawn is alive with microorganisms that need organic matter to thrive and feed your turf, and that’s why composting is important.
+The organic matter that is naturally found in compost feeds your soil’s friendly fungi and bacteria, which in turn helps to maintain a lush, healthy lawn.
+An added benefit to using Green Sphere is that we use high-quality bagged material that does not have the pungent odor you might associate with compost treatments for lawns.

-To ensure that your new seeds establish in your soil properly, we use a product called Hydretain®.
-This moisture management product helps your turf roots to maintain the water that they need to flourish, even in times of drought and water restrictions.
-Studies have shown that Hydretain can reduce your watering requirements by up to 50%, meaning you’ll be spending less time (and money) watering your lawn.
+To ensure that your new seeds establish in your soil properly, we use moisture manager products.
+These moisture management products help your turf roots maintain the water they need to flourish, even in times of drought and water restriction.
+Studies have shown that Moisture Managers can reduce your watering requirements by up to 50%, meaning you’ll spend less time and money on watering your lawn.

-Slice seeding is a mechanical seeding method that uses vertical blades to cut small slits in the soil 1/2"-1' deep. the machine then drops seeds into these slits to ensure good ground contact and germination.
-This is a great method to use for large scale lawn renovation projects where you are essentially starting from scratch.
-We also find this method to be very useful in properties with shallow irrigation lines or dog fences that would be damaged with aeration.
-Another benefit of slice seeding over aeration is there are no unsightly goose poop like soil plugs all over the lawn.
-This is how golf courses maintain their turf without aerating and interrupting your golf game.
-You won't find a better method to guarantee healthy new turf.
+Slice seeding is a mechanical seeding method that uses vertical blades to cut small slits in the soil 1/2"-1' deep.
+The machine then drops seeds into these slits to ensure good ground contact and germination.
+This is a great method to use for large-scale lawn renovation projects that are starting from scratch.
+We also find this method to be great for properties with shallow irrigation lines or fences that would be damaged with aeration.
+With slice seeding, there are no soil plugs all over your lawn, which can be an attractive benefit to this method of lawn maintenance.

-All lawns need aeration to relieve compaction and allow nutrients into the soil but we often run into situations where aerating will damage shallow irrigation lines or dog fences.
-This is where liquid aeration comes in.
-This is a method of applying a thatch reducer and organic biostimulant wetting agent to the turf grass.
-The results are a reduction in the top layer of thatch that is absorbing your turfs vital water and nutrients and an overall loosening and feeding of the soil that takes the place of mechanical aeration.
-The benefits of this service are we are able to reduce compaction and aerate soil that otherwise we would not be able to.
-This is a vital service for new construction homes or developments where the subsoil has been severely compacted.
+All lawns need aeration to relieve compaction and allow nutrients into the soil, but there are some situations when aerating will damage shallow irrigation lines or fences.
+Liquid lawn aeration is a great option in these cases!
+Liquid lawn aeration is a method of applying a thatch reducer and organic biostimulant wetting agent to your grass.
+The results reduce the top layer of thatch that absorbs your turf’s vital water and nutrients and loosen and feed the soil.
+This process and the results take the place of mechanical aeration, and the benefits of liquid lawn aeration mean that we are able to reduce your soil’s compaction and aerate soil that otherwise might not be accessible.
+Liquid lawn aeration is a top choice for new construction homes and developments with subsoil that has been severely compacted.